shanebdavis/caffeine-mc/README.md

 # Caffeine MC - a meta-compiler

+> With CaffeineMC, any language can change *arbitrarily* without breaking any existing code.

 Select, configure and extend your to-JavaScript compiler, with arbitrary code, with a per-project config file and on a per file from within the file itself.

 Caffeine-MC can work with any to-JavaScript compiler.
 It works with plain JavaScript, [CaffeineScript](http://coffeescript.org/) and [CaffeineScript](https://github.com/shanebdavis/caffeine-script) out of the box.
 An example below shows how easy it is to adapt to other compilers or transpilers like [Babel](https://babeljs.io/).

 ### What is a Meta-Compiler?

 It is a compiler for your compiler.
-Most the time Caffeine-MC is used to select and configure a compiler, but it can 'compile' (create) a brand new compiler, on a per-file basis.
+Caffeine-MC can 'compile' (create) a brand new compiler, on a file-by-file basis.
+Most the time, though, it is used to select and configure a compiler.
 For example, see the custom.caf below.

-### WHY?
+### Why Caffeine-MC?

-##### Unconstrained Language Evolution
+##### Reason 1: Accelerated Language Evolution
 When you can change the compiler *programmatically* on a per-file basis, languages can evolve arbitrarily without worrying about breaking existing code.
 This frees languages to evolve rapidly without constraints.

-##### Custom Source-code 'Views'
+##### Reason 2: Custom Source-code 'Views'
 Source-code is a "view" into a program's actual semantics.
 Just like  word-processors or spread sheets let you configure your view on a per-file basis, you should be able to change your code's view, its 'language,' on a per-file basis without affecting other files.

-##### Write a New, Fully-Enabled Language Fast
+##### Reason 3: Write a New, Fully-Enabled Language Fast
-You don't need to configure Node or Webpack or whatever packager/loader you are using for each new file-format you want to load.
-Just add the appropriate Caffeine-MC loader, and then every file can specify its 'loader' itself.
+Caffeine-MC provides a command-line tool, Node loader and Webpack loader so you don't have to.
+Just create a Caffeine-MC compatible compiler and you get all the standard compiler machinery for free.

-##### CaffeineMC + CaffeineScript
+##### Reason 4: CaffeineMC + CaffeineScript
 Caffeine-MC really starts to shine when you have a language which is designed to be extensible.
 [CaffeineScript](https://github.com/shanebdavis/caffeine-script) is a modular programming language designed to take maximum advantage of Caffeine-MC's per-project and per-file configurability.

 ### Install